Academic Catalog

 Satisfies General Education Requirement: Cultural Inquiry

-Central examples of these questions and proposed answers: Could we build an intelligent computer?
-Is our mind just a piece of software that our brain is running?
-Is there a ""language of thought""?
+Central examples of these questions and proposed answers: Is our mind just a piece of software that our brain is running?
+Can AI exercise moral agency?
+Are minds physical things?
 Are we much less rational than we think?
 How can we understand each other's minds?
 Can there be laws in psychology?
 What is consciousness, and can it be studied scientifically?
 We will address these and other questions via the work of philosophers, psychologists and cognitive scientists.
 Offered Winter.

 Equivalent: PHI 2650